Vyral/base-template/_posts/2022-03-03-real-estate-fundamentals.md

 {% include excerpt.html %}

 I was recently at a training conference with other Realtors.
-At one point during the presentation, the energy took a nosedive because of the content the presenter was giving. **They were talking about all the required fundamentals that Realtors must deploy daily in order to have a sexy, luxurious life.**
+At one point during the presentation, the energy took a nosedive because of the content.&nbsp;**The presenter was** **talking about all the required fundamentals that Realtors must deploy daily in order to have a sexy, luxurious life.**

 {% include pullquote.html %}